upperstream/ansible-roles/virtualisation/README.md

 `kvm` task enables KVM feature and installs libvirt related packages on the target host.
 Specified user listed in `kvm_users` will be added to `kvm` and `libvirt` groups.

+## Vagrant

+This task installs Vagrant on the target host.
+Vagrant Libvirt provider is also installed on Linux target host.

 ## VirtualBox